Sphinx

 Emerald Ash Borer Impact

-Three North (Sphinx kalmiae, S. chersis, Ceratomia undulosa) are ash whose have declined dramatically following emerald ash borer (Agrilus planipennis) devastation.
-Research shows alternative plants (lilac, privet) support variable larval survival; privet may act as an 'ecological trap' causing pupal malformations. efforts on preserving remaining ash stands and removing privet.
+Three North American (Sphinx kalmiae, S. chersis, Ceratomia undulosa) are ash whose have declined dramatically following emerald ash borer (Agrilus planipennis) devastation.
+Research shows alternative plants (lilac, privet) support variable larval survival; privet may act as an 'ecological trap' causing pupal malformations.
+Conservation efforts focus on preserving remaining ash stands and removing privet.

 Etymology